About This Page

 Qiskit Quantum Shor's Algorithms

 This project has been more for my own learning purposes and is something that I've found genuine interest in.
-I set out with a goal to write my own implementation of Shor's algrotihm (using Qiskit) by deriving it myself analytically.
-If you are interested reach out, as I will be at QLUIST this January.
+I set out with a goal to write my own implementation of Shor's algorithm using Qiskit by deriving it myself analytically (with a lot of help of course).

 Training my own Large Language Model